 Fast, effortless and 100% online.

 A Self Assessment tax return is something that you do as a sole trader, but the process is different if you’re a limited company.

 You owe tax based on your earnings each tax year.
 The tax year runs from 6th April to 5th April, so you should record what you make between these dates every year.

-The basic rule is, anything that you buy wholly and necessarily for work can be deducted from your end-of-year total earnings.
+Anything that you buy wholly and necessarily for work can be deducted from your end-of-year total earnings!
 That way, you’re only paying tax on your profits.

 HMRC will not be involved in this process.